 What do the tax laws say?

 Taxation could be in 2 forms: Direct and Indirect.
 For direct taxation, the most relevant law is the Income Tax Act, 1961.
 For indirect taxation, the prevalent laws are the Central Goods and Services Tax (CGST) Act, 2017, and its State/Union Territory counterparts.
 Let us analyze these in detail:

 Crypto vis-a-vis the Income Tax law

 Anyone who has studied Indian taxation would tell you that there are five heads of income, namely Salary, House Property, Business (or Profession), Capital Gains, and Other Sources.
-Note that nowhere in any tax laws are the terms ‘crypto’ or ‘cryptocurrency’ being used.
+Note that prior to the release of the Finance Bill 2022, nowhere in any tax laws are the terms ‘crypto’ or ‘cryptocurrency’ being used.
 Since most people view crypto as a means of investment, let us first analyze the capital gains aspect of the income tax law.

 The charging section of capital gains, Section 45 of the Income-tax Act, 1961, levies a tax on the profit or gain arising from the transfer of a ‘capital asset.’
 Section 2(14), in its definition of the term ‘capital asset,’ states that it will include “…property of any kind held by an assessee, whether or not connected with his business or profession”.
 Since it appears to satisfy the chargeability criteria, let us proceed with the computation of tax.